M0hitMehra/hackathon_autmate/README.md

 # hackathon_autmate

+This project will help you to enhance your promise handling skills in javascript.

 This is bot like app  which is build using node.js library called puppeter to automate and write code for you.

 It will automatically login for the user and write code and will also submit code for them by passing test cases